EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 4. Sample list setup screen on MailChimp

 == Changelog ==
+= 2.1.0 =
+* Fix more jquery conflict issues
+* Clarification on how to add and manage list forms

 = 2.0.3 =
 * Add labels to table option for form